About This Guide

 Avoiding Certain People

-You avoid certain people because they know too much or might ask uncomfortable questions about things you have said or done.
+You avoid certain people because they know too much or might ask uncomfortable questions about things you've said or done.

 Rationalizing Omissions